 Funds to implement evidence-based school safety programs and technology

-The Community Oriented Policing Services School Violence Prevention Program (COPS SVPP) provides up to $500,000 per award for security improvements at K-12 schools and on school grounds.
-The FY26 COPS SVPP application period is expected to open in Spring and close early Summer.
+The FY26 Community Oriented Policing Services School Violence Prevention Program (COPS SVPP) provides an anticipated total of $73,000,000 (up to $500,000 per award) for security improvements at K-12 schools and on school grounds.
+The Grants.gov application deadline is August 4, 2026, and the JustGrants application deadline is August 11, 2026.
 Allowable expenses include:

 The following entities are eligible to apply under this program: